redstone-finance/redstone-docs/docs/architecture.md

 All of the steps are executed automatically by the ContractWrapper and is transparent to the end-user\_
 :::

-1. Relevant data must be fetched from the data distribution layer, powered by the Streamr network or the RedStone gateways.
+1. Relevant data must be fetched from the data distribution layer, powered by the RedStone gateways.

 2. Data is packed into a message based on the structure of the ‘Transaction Payload’ diagram below…